blackrock/micro-batcher/README.md

 ## Examples

 The [Examples Directory](./examples) is a great resource for learning how to setup Micro Batcher.

-The [Web Application](./examples/webapp) is a playground application which provides example on how to configure and integrate Micro Batcher with [Recoil's Data Fetching Pattern using Selector Family](https://recoiljs.org/docs/guides/asynchronous-data-queries/#queries-with-parameters).
+[Web Application](./examples/webapp) is a playground application which provides example on how to configure and integrate Micro Batcher with [Recoil's Data Fetching Pattern using Selector Family](https://recoiljs.org/docs/guides/asynchronous-data-queries/#queries-with-parameters).

 ## Usage